 In 1954 Don went to Memphis as manager and was promoted back to the big leagues in 1955 when he became the first base coach for the White Sox under new manager Marty Marion.
 Marion was fired after the 1956 season, and his coaches were in limbo.
 But Al Lopez, the new manager of the White Sox, said all of the coaches could come back and he wanted them back.

-Gutteridge said the combination of Lopez and coaches Johnny Cooney, Ray Berres, Tony Cuccinello, and himself “were the envy of all big-league coaches.”
-They worked together as a group for eight years with the White Sox (1957-64).
+Gutteridge said the combination of Lopez and coaches Johnny Cooney, Ray Berres, Tony Cuccinello, and himself “were envied by quite a few other coaches around the majors.”25 They worked together as a group for eight years with the White Sox (1957-64).
 They would eat together, went out with their wives, they worked on strategies.
-Gutteridge said, “These were good years.”
+Gutteridge said, “These were good years.”26

 The culmination of Gutteridge’s career came in 1959, when the White Sox won their first pennant in 40 years.
 Chicago’s Mayor Richard Joseph Daley, a longtime Sox fan, set off the air-raid sirens to honor the team.
 The problem was that some folks thought it was the beginning of World War III, and not the White Sox winning the American League pennant.

 The White Sox lost the 1959 World Series to the Los Angeles Dodgers, four games to two, but for Sox fans it was a special season.
 During that year the team featured five future members of the Hall of Fame: Lopez, Nelson Fox, Luis Aparicio, Early Wynn, and Larry Doby.